jewdev/NotABot/README.md

 + Changed the `botinfo` command for an embed message.
 + The command `botinfo` now have more information.
 + Changed the `bot` const to `client`, same shit
++ `8ball` command has been changed to embed message.
 ### Removed:
 - Nothing.